Code-Institute-Submissions/gym-website/README.md

 - Using h6 made the text clear but bold did not highlight a hover.
 - Changing colour to red works ok.

 Menu Bar and Contact sections.
 - Contact section div's were moving up between icon and menu items.
 - Tried inline on every element in both menu bar and contact section.
 - Fixed with a clear of both previous floats.

 Contact sections
 - Right section was below other two.
 - use contact-sections > div{ display: inline-block; } to fix.
 As used by Blue and Orange boxes during lessons.

 Blank Line
-- Was expecting <h3> </h3> to give a blank line of text with a carriage return.
+- Was expecting "h3" to give a blank line of text with a carriage return.
-- Block element <p> </p> also did not give a blank line with a carriage return.
+- Block element "p" also did not give a blank line with a carriage return.
 - Blank space is ignored by HTML.
 White text on a white background seems too complicated.
-- Coders Coffeehouse lesson used <br> which was a carriage return in the middle of an address.
+- Coders Coffeehouse lesson used "br" which was a carriage return in the middle of an address.

 Gap
-- Gap between middle and right sections.
+- Gap between middle and right contact sections.
 Inspecting code did not highlight any stray padding.
 - Gap was due to 1% left over from giving 33% to each of the three sections.
 - Changed mid section to 34% wide.

+Facebook and Instagram Icons
-Facebook and Instagram Icons not visible on the right of the screen.
+- Facebook and Instagram Icons not visible on the right of the screen.
 - Contact section background set to Red, Green and Orange during page development.
 - Body set to left and right 10px margin.
 - Footer is inside body.
 - Footer had margin on left but none on right.
 - Looking at Google Inspect Element.
 - The footer was starting on the left but was overflowing to the right.
-- The footer left section was also to the right of the contact details section above.
+- The footer left section was also to the right, i.e. not aligning with the contact details section above.
 - The footer sections seemed to getting set as a percentage of the full page width not the page width less the margins.
 - Changed left and right body margin to 1%.
 - Changed footer width to 98%.
 - This is a workaround.
 With more time this can be debugged more.
 - Later on the body margins were removed so that the footer background could be the full width of the page.
+- In hindsight this probably ties in with "Margins" below.

 Note
 - The Home page has "just" a hero image in the center.
 - The Contact page had 3 sections across the page, the same as the footer.
 - This is why the contact page (labelled as index.html) was debugged first.

 Social Media Icons
 - The social media icons in the footer were appearing above the footer.
 - The footer has two sections top and bottom.
 - The "window" was being applied to the top section only.
 - The fix was to set the bottom section fixed to the bottom and the top section set relative to it.

 Menu items
 - When floating the menu items to the left they appear in reverse order with home on the bottom.